vercel/next.js/examples/with-couchbase/README.md

 When you are successfully connected, you can refer to the [Couchbase Node.js SDK docs](https://docs.couchbase.com/nodejs-sdk/current/hello-world/start-using-sdk.html) for further instructions on how to query your database.

-_NOTE_: this project is pre-populated with a test query.
-If you have loaded the `travel-sample` bucket, the query will run successfully, and you should see a list of airlines on the index page.

 ## Deploy on Vercel

 You can deploy this app to the cloud with [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).